dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.37 - [binary particles](/2020/03/18/canvas-example-particles-binary/)

 The idea just came into my head one day to make some kind of fun and interesting canvas example that involves two types of circles.
 When two of two different types combine into one, then it results in an explosion.
-The result is a somewhat interesting visual effect.
+So then the result is a somewhat interesting visual effect, and this is just another kind of animation or digital art type project.

 ### 3.38 - [search and destroy particles](/2020/04/13/canvas-example-particles-search-destroy-and-spawn/)